Long Beach has many reasons to be proud of its local schools.

 National 'District of the Year' - LBUSD earned the District of the Year award from the national business news publisher Industry Dive and its publication, Education Dive.
 The honor is part of the Dive Awards recognizing education’s “top disruptors and innovators.”

-Scholarships on the Rise - Scholarships and other monetary awards earned by graduating LBUSD seniors in the class of 2017 exceeded $94 million, a five-fold increase over the past decade.
+Scholarships on the Rise - Scholarships and other monetary awards earned by graduating LBUSD seniors have increased significantly over the past decade, regularly surpassing $90 million.

-Grad Rates Increase - LBUSD graduation rates increased for the fifth straight year in 2017, surpassing state and county rates.
+Grad Rates Increase - LBUSD graduation rates increased for the sixth straight year in 2018, surpassing state and county rates.
 Students of color in Long Beach schools also outperform their peers countywide and statewide.
-A record seven high schools here posted graduation rates above 90 percent.
+A record eight high schools here posted graduation rates above 90 percent.

 National Blue Ribbon Schools - California Distinguished School Award winners may apply for a top national honor, the National Blue Ribbon School Award.
 Winners of this award include Cubberley K-8 School, Rogers and Hughes middle schools, the California Academy of Mathematics and Science, and Lowell, Twain, Prisk and Naples elementary schools.